About Rupert

 VFX

-We made a number of effects and particles in Mighty Battles (iOS/Android), including the decline and destruction of the 'Chompy Doors' Base at either end of the play area.
+I personally made a number of effects and particles in Mighty Battles (iOS/Android), including the decline and destruction of the 'Chompy Doors' Base at either end of the play area.
 The player's base eventually explodes on defeat by another player.

 Animations, baked physics simulations, particle emission and material lerping are all in use.